 What’s my problem?
 To paraphrase one of my current favorite fictional figures, Andre Johnson Jr., It’s like the hook without the verse.

 MLK is not the good guy to be juxtaposed against Black Lives Matter or the Movement for Black Lives or Colin Kapernick or anyone else you want to blame for currently inflaming racial tension in America.
 This whitewashed idea that he worked for change the right way, while the people on the front lines in the fight against racism today are doing it wrong, is just remarkably insane.

 MLK railed against police brutality and undereducation and overpolicing and systematic, institutionalized income inequality.
-He vehemently protested rioters being condemned by people who were not outraged by the roots and causes of the riots.
+He vehemently protested against the condemnation of rioters by people who were not outraged by the roots and causes of the riots.
 He was accused of inciting violence.
 He was criminalized.
 In response to the Dream Speech, the head of the blue FBI lives called him “the most dangerous Negro of the future in this Nation from the standpoint of . . . national security.”
 And he was widely condemned by people who claimed not to be racist – they just didn’t approve of his disruptive tactics and the urgency of now.